wandrew004/team-penguins-translator-service/README.md

-# Fork this repo
+# Forking this repo

 <img width="374" alt="image" src="https://github.com/CMU-313/translator-service/assets/5557706/47e9c1fb-5b9d-41fc-b825-05994867388a">

-# Install Dependencies
+# Installing dependencies

 You need to install `flask` and `pytest` to run this application.